Selectors

 Important!

 Codux lets you edit inline styles and create selectors for them.
-These are the most specific selectors and they always appear at the top of the list.
+These are the most specific selectors, and they always appear at the top of the list.
 However, inline styles have limited support and some features like reference variables, connecting styles, etc. will not work.

 Tip!